How to start a consulting business

 Consultant professional liability insurance can protect your assets if a consulting mistake results in legal action from a client.

 If you make a decision that negatively impacts a client’s revenue or employees, the client could file a lawsuit to recoup any lost expenses.
-Professional liability insurance can help cover legal expenses and some damages if you are held legally accountable.
+Professional liability insurance can help cover legal costs and damages if you are held legally accountable.

 Cyber liability insurance

-Cyber liability insurance is a must-have if you’re working with client data, recommending software, or helping your client manage their customer data.
+Cyber liability insurance is a must-have if you store client data, recommend software, or help your client manage their customer data.
 This insurance policy protects you from the high costs of a data breach or cyberattack.

 Cyber liability coverage comes in two forms: